jammack48/Ninja-Notes_Web/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Notifications

+This project uses Capacitor's native notifications.
+The first time the app runs, it will request permission to display notifications.
+Granting this permission is required for reminders to appear on your device.